kestra-io/docs/content/careers/developer-advocate.md

 ## What you will do:

-- **Content:** Create and deliver engaging content, such as, but not limited to, blog posts, technical content, presentations, live streams, etc.
+- **Content:** Create and deliver engaging content, such as blog posts, technical product documentation, presentations, live streams, YouTube videos, etc.
-- **Advocate:** While still representing as a thought leader in different communities, you will still advocate for Kestra’s community internally, and promote Kestra externally
+- **Advocacy:** Advocate for Kestra products and Kestra users internally and externally
-- **Communities:** Attend, speak at, and sponsor in-person and/or virtual events at various developer communities.
-Be a thought leader in the #DevRel space
+- **Events:** Attend, speak at, and sponsor in-person and/or virtual events across various developer communities.
+Be, or become, a thought leader in the software engineering and workflow orchestration domains.
-- **Fun:** Create fun and engaging content for various social media platforms.
-Whether it’s writing, video creation and technical or soft skills to educate developers
+- **Education:** Create fun and engaging content to teach our users and help them be successful with our products.
-- **Community:** Actively engaging with developers on various social media platforms (ie: Twitter, Slack, LinkedIn, GitHub Discussions, Reddit, StackOverflow, etc)
+- **Community Building:** Actively engage with developers across various platforms including Slack, GitHub, LinkedIn, Twitter, Reddit, or StackOverflow.

 ## What we’re looking for:

-- 2+ years experience as a Developer Advocate, or similar activities
+- 2+ years experience as a Developer Advocate, or a related role.
-- Some experience in at least two programming languages or frameworks (JS, TS, Java, Python, …)
+- Experience in at least two programming languages or frameworks (JS, TS, Java, Python, R, SQL, …)
-- Native US/UK with excellent spoken and written English
+- Excellent spoken and written English
-- You love to teach developers how to build cool stuff
+- You love to teach developers how to solve problems with technology
 - Entrepreneurial mindset
-- Ability to work with a diverse company (and team) located globally, working across different time zones
+- Ability to work with a diverse, globally distributed team working across different time zones
-- Ability to take the initiative and work independently
+- Ability to take the initiative and work independently.

 ## Bonus points:

-- Professional prior experience as a Data Engineer with extensive knowledge of the big data ecosystem, key technologies (especially Python, Kafka, Flink, Spark, data lakes and warehouses)
+- Prior experience as a Technical Writer, Software or Data Engineer with extensive knowledge of the engineering and data ecosystem, including cloud-native technologies leveraged by Kestra (incl.
+Docker, Kubernetes, Helm, Terraform, AWS, GCP, Azure, Postgres, Kafka, Elasticsearch, data lakes and data warehouses)
 - Experience building demo apps and producing developer-centric content
-- Experience speaking at community events and participating in online forums
+- Experience speaking at community events and participating in online communities
-- Experience growing and nurturing open source community projects
+- Experience contributing to and collaborating with open source projects.